Article image

 5

-So, here are the documents that you need to bring to the DMV.
+So, here are the documents that you need to bring to the DVSA.

 Identification Related Documents